salaheddinek/video-editing-py-script/README.md

 ## python packages

-Here is the list of the Python packages used in the idfferent scripts:
+Here is the list of the Python packages used in the different scripts:

 colorama
 svg.path